wagtail-packages/wagtail-honeypot/README.md

 When rendered, the fields will have the HTML attributes `tabindex="-1" autocomplete="off"` to prevent a site visitor from using the tab key to move to the field and disable any autocomplete browser functions.

 A more complete example is [form_page.html](wagtail_honeypot/templates/wagtail_honeypot_test/form_page.html) from the package test files.

+## Versions

+Wagtail honey pot can be used in environments:

+- Python 3.7+
+- Django 3.0+
+- Wagtail 2.14+